andriystabryn/demo-vector/harry/README.md

    4. Does the cat appear in the movies?
 And how many times?
    5. What does Harry say to Ron in the last scene?
    6. How many times did Harry call Ron?
+   7. What magic spell is used the most in the movie?
+   8. Can you give me the full list of magic spells used in the movie?